Financing and Debt Overview

 - Exhibit creditworthiness and the ability to repay guaranteed debt according to its terms, keep a positive working capital balance and an aggregate debt level at no more than two times its net worth

 Generally include commercial vessels such as ferries, bulk, container, cargo, tankers, tugs, towboats, barges, dredges, oceanographic research, floating power barges, offshore oil rigs and support vessels, and floating drydocks.
 The focus of the program is on new construction, but projects for reconstruction and/or reconditioning of existing vessels to improve efficiency and extend useful life -- such as repowering to use LNG for propulsion -- may also be considered.
+Export Vessels are no longer eligible.

 The Vessel must: